jamiechapman/simple-onesignal/README.md

 ### Sending a message

+The `sendMessage` method accepts either a string, or an Object.
+If you decide to send an object, ensure it is in the correct format as described below.

 #### Simple Text to everyone

 The following code will send a message in English to *all* subscribers!